Geborgen/nordic-souls/GAMEPLAYGUIDE.md

 - [Mysticism](https://www.nexusmods.com/skyrimspecialedition/mods/27839) overhauls magic and adds new spells.
 All of [Dareni](https://www.nexusmods.com/skyrimspecialedition/users/5073294?tab=user+files)'s spell packs are included as well, so there is a lot of spell variety and unique mechanics.
 [Sorcerer](https://www.nexusmods.com/skyrimspecialedition/mods/95196) improves staff and scroll mechanics, and allows you to craft new ones.
 - [Thaumaturgy](https://www.nexusmods.com/skyrimspecialedition/mods/57138) overhauls enchanting, and [Artificer](https://www.nexusmods.com/skyrimspecialedition/mods/99619) overhauls artifacts.
 - [Apothecary](https://www.nexusmods.com/skyrimspecialedition/mods/52130) overhauls alchemy.
 [Gourmet](https://www.nexusmods.com/skyrimspecialedition/mods/96876) overhauls food.
 [Brewer](https://www.nexusmods.com/skyrimspecialedition/mods/83542) will let you brew other drinks.
-- [Pilgrim](https://www.nexusmods.com/skyrimspecialedition/mods/54099) overhauls religion, and various other [Daedric shinres](https://www.nexusmods.com/skyrimspecialedition/mods/78772) are added as well.
+- [Pilgrim](https://www.nexusmods.com/skyrimspecialedition/mods/54099) overhauls religion, and various other [Daedric shrines](https://www.nexusmods.com/skyrimspecialedition/mods/78772) are added as well.
 - [Stormcrown](https://www.nexusmods.com/skyrimspecialedition/mods/90659) overhauls shouts, and adds a new custom skill tree for the Dragonborn, in the same style as vampires or werewolves.
 - [Blade and Blunt](https://www.nexusmods.com/skyrimspecialedition/mods/34549) provides the base for the combat overhaul, with mods like [Precision](https://www.nexusmods.com/skyrimspecialedition/mods/72347) and  [TK Dodge](https://www.nexusmods.com/skyrimspecialedition/mods/56956), among others, providing an in-depth combat experience.
 Combat is designed to work well in both first and third-person, with new animations for both gameplay styles.
 - [Press H to Horse](https://www.nexusmods.com/skyrimspecialedition/mods/81195) adds features to horses.
 [Huntsman](https://www.nexusmods.com/skyrimspecialedition/mods/83870) expands wildlife.
 [The Dragon Cult](https://www.nexusmods.com/skyrimspecialedition/mods/81422) overhauls Draugr.
 [Dragon War](https://www.nexusmods.com/skyrimspecialedition/mods/51310) overhauls dragons.
+[King-Priest](https://www.nexusmods.com/skyrimspecialedition/mods/59652) overhauls Dragon Priests.
+[Lawless](https://www.nexusmods.com/skyrimspecialedition/mods/88080) and [Madmen](https://www.nexusmods.com/skyrimspecialedition/mods/98579) overhaul bandits and Forsworn, respectively.
 - You can interact with objects you wouldn't normally be able to.
 [Adamant](https://www.nexusmods.com/skyrimspecialedition/mods/30191) has perks that let you develop your skills as a bard, and [Sweeping Organizes Stuff](https://www.nexusmods.com/skyrimspecialedition/mods/51645) lets you use a broom to clean up physics messes.
-- [Sil Gahrot](https://www.nexusmods.com/skyrimspecialedition/mods/52007) lets you obtain words of power by killing dragons.
+- [Sil Gahrot](https://www.nexusmods.com/skyrimspecialedition/mods/52007) lets you obtain words of power by killing dragons, and [Dragon Hunting](https://www.nexusmods.com/skyrimspecialedition/mods/99193) improves drops and adds a repeatable quest to find and kill dragons.
 - [The Dragon Cult - Priesthood](https://www.nexusmods.com/skyrimspecialedition/mods/92794) adds a Dragon Priest skill tree.
 - There is a lot more.
 Take a look at the [load order](https://loadorderlibrary.com/lists/nordic-souls).